-- Identification of identified staff: the Compliance unit has participated in the process of identifying the consolidated scope of identified staff, and has ascertained that: i) the scope of identified staff is consistent with the regulatory criteria; ii) the process has been adequately formalized and tracked, including with the support of an external consultant who has issued a specific opinion, confirming that the choices have been made by following a proper process.
-The unit has also worked with Group HR to update the Group Directive for identifying staff with a material impact on the Mediobanca Group's risk profile; - Asking for information on the accounts/transactions of MRTs: the Compliance unit, once again in co-operation with Group HR, has, like in previous years, asked the MRTs to provide disclosure on the custody accounts held by them and the transactions they have executed that could impact on the risk alignment mechanisms, and more generally, on pursuit of the objectives of the regulations in the area of remuneration.
-Such requests also enable sample-based controls to be run to ascertain compliance with the Supervisory Instructions (e.g. no hedging strategies implemented on remuneration); - Identifying possible compliance breach: the Compliance unit, in conjunction with Group HR and the Group Audit Unit, has checked whether or not any compliance breaches have been committed that could impact on variable remuneration.
+- Improvement of governance processes: the unit has worked with Group HR and the other control units to implement improvements in the internal processes for remuneration issues, with broader roles for the Risks and Remunerations Committees; - Identification of MRTs: the unit took part in the process for identifying the scope of the Group's MRTs at the consoliated level, and ascertained that: (i) the scope of the MRT is consistent with the regulatory criteria; (ii) the identification process was duly formalized and tracked, including with the support of external advisors, who confirmed that the process and choices made were correct.
+The unit also worked together with Group HR on updating the internal regulations for identifying MRTs, and took part in activities relating to the performance of the administrative procedure asking for certain Group staff to be excluded from the MRT scope both for FY 2021-22 and following the 2022 mapping exercise as well; - Asking for information on the accounts/transactions of MRTs: the Compliance unit, once again in co-operation with Group HR, has, like in previous years, asked the MRTs to provide disclosure on the custody accounts held by them and the transactions they have executed that could impact on the risk alignment mechanisms, and more generally, on pursuit of the objectives of the regulations in the area of remuneration.
+Such requests also enable sample-based controls to be run to ascertain compliance with the Supervisory Instructions (e.g. no hedging strategies implemented on remuneration); - Identification of compliance breaches and minor infringements: the Compliance unit, in conjunction with Group HR and the Group Audit Unit, has checked whether or not any compliance breaches/minor infringements have been committed that could impact on variable remuneration.

 The unit has checked that the remuneration and incentivization systems are in line with the Bank's objectives in terms of sound and prudent management, and meet the fundamental objectives of the regulations in this area.
-Based on the considerations summarized above, and having regard to the activities and controls performed in FY 2020-21, the unit has found that the new Remunerations Policy is compliant with the regulations.
+Based on the considerations summarized above, and having regard to the activities and controls performed in FY 2021-22, the unit has found that the new Remunerations Policy is compliant with the regulations.
 Similar checks were also run by the Compliance units of the main Group legal entities for their relevant companies.
-The evidence compiled by the Compliance unit was submitted to review by the Board of Directors of Mediobanca at the meeting held on 23 September 2021.
+The evidence compiled by the Compliance unit was submitted to review by the Board of Directors of Mediobanca at the meeting held on 22 September 2022.